 Our school has its own kitchen, where nourishing meals are prepared each day.
 School meals are eaten in the school hall.
 The children choose healthy options from at least two main course dishes and two desserts.
 A large number of children take school meals, which have been praised for their high nutritional content and, importantly, are enjoyed by the children and many of our staff.
 At the moment a school meal costs £2.20 per day, £11.00 per week.

 Dinner money is collected in advance on Friday mornings (i.e. for the following week's meals).
 Parents are asked to send the correct amount of money/cheque in an envelope clearly marked with the child’s name, class and the amount enclosed.
+Alternatively, Parents can pay via School Money.
 Parents may find it more convenient to make a single payment for a half-term period and this can easily be arranged.
-Please make cheques for school meals payable to - WMBC Highfield St. Matthew’s.
+Please make cheques for school meals payable to - WMBC Highfield St. Matthew’s or, via School Money

 Credits will be given for any meals missed.
 Some pupils are entitled to free school meals.
 Parent(s)/guardians may enquire at the school office for further details and advice on how to apply.
 All such requests are treated confidentially.

 Free School Meals information

 Arrangements can also be made for children to bring a cold packed lunch to be eaten in school.
 The lunch must be in a solid container with the child's name on it.
 For safety reasons lunches should not include tins, cans, glass bottles or flasks containing hot food or drink.
 All drinks must be in re-sealable screw top containers.
 We ask that parents provide a healthy school lunch and request that sweets/chocolate/confectionery items are kept for home.

 The Governing Body, which includes Parent Governors, has agreed that all pupils should wear a uniform.
 We are particularly proud that 100% of pupils wear their uniform with pride.
 They are a credit to their parents and the school.